On this page...

 - To avoid issues in your survey, always set hyperlinks to open in a new window.
 This helps ensure a smooth experience for constituents and prevents them from accidentally leaving the survey before submitting their responses.

-- To learn how to add hyperlink in a survey, visit this Qualtrics Support resource.
+- To learn how to add hyperlinks in a survey, visit this Qualtrics Support resource.

 -